engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 I still don't know _nearly_ everything about npm and dependencies -- but I now have enough knowledge to get any package to install / build with minimal warnings and vulnerabilities.
 My hope is that this post and its <a target='_blank' href="/npm-dependencies">supplementary post</a> will allow you to say the same.

-This post doesn't go into npm fundamentals; I wrote <a target='_blank' href="/npm-dependencies">another post</a> for that.
+This post doesn't go into npm fundamentals; That's what the <a target='_blank' href="/npm-dependencies">supplementary post</a> is for.
 What this post does include is **solutions for five different scenarios** that might cause you issues with npm installations and builds.
 These scenarios are not exhaustive, but they are the ones I found most useful in my research.

 All of the scenarios deal with Gatsby themes, but the concepts all apply to npm in general.